andresribeiro/ciara-docs/builder.md

 ### Build Architecture <Badge type="warning" text="Important" />

 If you are deploying on multiple servers, all of them should have the same architecture.
-It means that all your servers should be either `amd64` or `arm64`.
+This means that all your servers should be either `amd64` or `arm64`.
 You can't mix both of them.

 > Ciara detects the architecture of the builder server and creates a build only for this architecture, as [QEMU](https://docs.docker.com/build/building/multi-architecture/#qemu) builds are very slow.